This SEO audit guide was written to help creatives, webmasters, SEO specialists, and business owners alike.

 You can start by identifying opening up the robots.txt in your root folder (if it exits) and also check your website to see if a robots meta tag exists.

-Then, determine whether or note you’re telling google not to index your site.
+Then, determine whether or not you’re telling Google not to index your site.

 Compile a list of issues in a website issue log.
 If you don’t have one yet, go ahead and create your first website issue log with the following columns: